Rui Macher Patla Jhol Recipe

 Instructions

-• Marinate the Rohu fish: Sprinkle ½ tbsp of salt and ½ tbsp of turmeric powder over the Rohu fish pieces, ensuring they are evenly coated.
-Let the fish marinate for 10 minutes.
+• Marinate the Rohu fish with ½ tbsp of salt and ½ tbsp of turmeric powder, making sure all the pieces are evenly smeared.
+Leave it to marinate for 10 minutes.

-• Heat the wok: Place a wok on the stove and allow it to heat up.
-Add 3 tbsp of mustard oil to the wok and wait until the oil becomes hot.
+• Put a wok on the flame and allow it to become hot.
+Add 3 tbsp of mustard oil to the wok and wait until the oil is hot.
+Gently add the fish into the hot oil and let them fry.

-• Season the vegetables: Sprinkle ½ tbsp of salt and stir well to coat the vegetables evenly.
-Continue stir-frying the vegetables until they are lightly fried.
-Finally, add ridge gourd and sauté for an additional 2 minutes.
+• Add ½ tbsp of salt and stir well to mix everything.
+Stir-fry all the vegetables lightly.
+Once they are fried, add the ridge gourd and stir for another 2 mins.

-• Prepare the spice paste: Create a paste by mixing a little water with ginger paste, green chili paste, fennel powder, coriander powder, turmeric powder, and Kashmiri red chili powder.
-Add this paste to the wok, stirring everything together.
-Cover the wok, allowing the vegetables to cook with the moisture from the paste.
+• Prepare a paste with a little water and ginger paste, green chili paste, fennel powder, coriander powder, turmeric powder & Kashmiri red chili powder.
+Add the paste into the wok.
+Now stir everything and cover it, letting the moisture from the vegetables cook it.

-• Stir and add tomatoes: After a few minutes, uncover the wok and stir the mixture, utilizing the moisture released by the vegetables.
-Add chopped tomatoes and ½ tbsp of salt, ensuring the tomatoes cook well with the other ingredients.
-Cover the wok again.
+• Open the lid and stir it again to cook with the moisture released from the vegetables.
+Add the tomatoes and ½ tbsp of salt.
+Stir everything nicely and let the tomatoes cook well with the rest of the ingredients.
+Cover the lid.

-• Add water and fish: Once the vegetables and spices are well cooked, add 2 cups of lukewarm water to the wok and mix everything.
-Let the curry come to a boil, then gently place the fried fish into the curry.
-Cover the wok with a lid and let it cook for a few more minutes.
+• Open the lid after a few minutes; the vegetables and spices are well cooked.
+Now add 2 cups of lukewarm water into the mixture and mix everything.
+Let the curry to boil and add the fried fishes.
+Cover with a lid and let it cook for a few more minutes.

-(Expert tip: Adjust the amount of water to achieve your desired gravy consistency.)
+(Pro tip: Add water as per your desired gravy consistency.)

 Video